plbstl/first-contribution/README.md

 - **Message Reuse**: Avoid repetition by reusing message content from other inputs.

 ## Usage

+This action identifies a "first-time contributor" by checking for prior issues, pull requests, and commits from a user.
+This prevents existing maintainers who may not have opened a PR before from being incorrectly greeted.

 You can respond to first-time contributors when they open new issues and pull requests, and you can also respond when those contributions are closed.